survivejs/webpack-book/manuscript/handling_styles/01_loading.md

 [resolve-url-loader](https://www.npmjs.com/package/resolve-url-loader) makes it possible to specify `url()`'s relative to the file location.
 This is particularly useful with *sass-loader*.

-## Enabling Sourcemaps
+## Enabling Source Maps

-If you want to enable sourcemaps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url pointing to your development server.
-If you have multiple loaders in a chain, you have to enable sourcemaps separately for each. *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.
+If you want to enable source maps for CSS, you should enable `sourceMap` option for *css-loader* and set `output.publicPath` to an absolute url pointing to your development server.
+If you have multiple loaders in a chain, you have to enable source maps separately for each. *css-loader* [issue 29](https://github.com/webpack/css-loader/issues/29) discusses this problem further.

 ## Using Bootstrap